syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Grouping

-By using the `SfListView.DataSource.GroupDescriptors` property, the SfListView can display the items in a group.
-Create `GroupDescriptor` for the property to be grouped, and add it to the `DataSource.GroupDescriptors` collection.
+By using the [SfListView.DataSource.GroupDescriptors](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_GroupDescriptors) property, the SfListView can display the items in a group.
+Create [GroupDescriptor](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.GroupDescriptor.html) for the property to be grouped, and add it to the `DataSource.GroupDescriptors` collection.

 `GroupDescriptor` object holds the following properties:

- * `PropertyName`: Describes the name of the property to be grouped.
+ * [PropertyName](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.GroupDescriptor.html#Syncfusion_DataSource_GroupDescriptor_PropertyName): Describes the name of the property to be grouped.
- * `KeySelector`: Describes selector to return the group key.
+ * [KeySelector](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.GroupDescriptor.html#Syncfusion_DataSource_GroupDescriptor_KeySelector): Describes selector to return the group key.
- * `Comparer`: Describes the comparer that will be applied when sorting.
+ * [Comparer](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.GroupDescriptor.html#Syncfusion_DataSource_GroupDescriptor_Comparer): Describes the comparer that will be applied when sorting.

-It also supports you to stick the group header by enabling the `SfListView.IsStickyGroupHeader` property.
+It also supports you to stick the group header by enabling the [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsStickyGroupHeader) property.

 {% tabs %}
 {% highlight xaml %}